CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

 Run Directories
 ---------------

-The **icepack.create.case** script creates a case directory.
+The **icepack.setup** script creates a case directory.
 However, the model is actually built and run under the ``ICE_OBJDIR`` and ``ICE_RUNDIR`` directories as defined in the **icepack.settings** file.